 Best MacBook buying guide 2016: Retina MacBook Pro buying advice

-When it comes to the MacBook Pro, there are a total of five models with Retina displays, three of which have 13in screens while the remaining two have 15in displays.
+When it comes to the MacBook Pro, there are a total of five models with Retina display, three of which have 13in screens while the remaining two have 15in displays.
 (There's also a single non-Retina Pro model, which is hidden away at the bottom of the Buy Now page, not advertised on the main page, and generally treated like a pariah.
 But it's still a decent laptop - we'll look at the non-Retina Pro in a moment.)
 For each screen size you can choose various base storage allocation, varying from 128GB to 512GB, although the 15in model doesn't come with the lowest of those options.

 Thanks to its higher specs the MacBook Pro with Retina display offers more power than the MacBook Air, and the display also offers a significantly higher resolution.
 Internally, each of the MacBook Pro with Retina display models differ, but we'll come to that later.